-The perfect itinerary for exploring Baku in 48 hours.
-Best things to do in Baku as well as practical Azerbaijan visa information, places to eat and transport from Baku to Tbilisi.
+This is your perfect itinerary for exploring Baku in 48 hours.
+Including the best things to do in Baku as well as practical Azerbaijan visa information, places to eat and transport from Baku to Tbilisi.

 There are enough things to do in Baku to fill two or three days, if you have a little more time there also some day trips from Baku that you can consider.
 We travelled to Baku by overnight train from Tbilisi and spent three days in the city but we took it slowly and could easily have condensed our time into two days.

 Baku is a bit of a strange city and seems to still be finding its personality between its old traditions and history and its new influx of oil money and Middle Eastern tourism.
 Think ancient walled town mixed with giant shopping malls.
 It’s quite a large city so we’ve created this Baku itinerary to make sure you see all the top spots in Baku in your two days.